 Away from Cairo, Movenpick’s facilities and are generally the best in the area.
 This is beyond question for its resort in Aswan and Quseir.

-Oberoi contends with four seasons and wins flawlessly in location with a hotel next to the pyramids in Giza and another on a long lovely sweep of beach south of Hurghada.
+Oberoi contends with four seasons and wins flawlessly in location with a hotel in Cairo with a second to none view of the River Nile and another on a long lovely sweep of beach south of Hurghada.
 Except you like Indian food, the menu leans towards mediocrity, otherwise everything is perfect.

 Please read our Hotel’s Grade Concept if you decide to book your next tour with us.